Shooting at Capital Gazette newspaper in Annapolis

 “There is nothing more terrifying than hearing multiple people got shot while you’re under your desk and then hear the gunman reload,” he tweeted.

-Later, Mr. Davis Tweeted that was safe being interviewed by police.
+Later, Mr. Davis Tweeted that he was safe and being interviewed by police.

 Other reporters also took to Twitter to let family and friends know they were safe, and to list other colleagues they also knew were uninjured.